 Asset allocation is the process of diversifying your investments by selecting a variety of different types of investments.
 This may help weather the ups and downs of the financial markets because you don't depend on any one type of investment to carry the load for your investment mix.
 As a general rule, when investments in one asset class under-perform, investments in other classes may perform better.

-Here are sample asset allocation strategies based on different investor types.
+Sample asset allocation strategies based on different investor types

 Now that you know more about an asset allocation strategy and the different investor types, you can choose your investments from the investment options available in the plan.